-We recently launched a home for the dscout researcher web app.
-The app had always lacked a home.
-Researchers would log in and arrive at their last seen project, and first time researchers would arrive at an empty first project, which was a confusing onboarding experience.
+We launched a home for the dscout web app because it lacked a clear home page.
+Researchers upon logging in, would arrive at the last active project.
+First time researchers would arrive at an empty first project, which could potentially be a confusing onboarding experience.

 - Provide a home for the dscout web app.

 The new home